demisto/content/Packs/FeedGCPWhitelist/README.md

-Pack for the Google Cloud Platform Whitelist feed integration.
+Pack for the Google Cloud Platform Whitelist Feed integration.